 Get pre-approved for a mortgage loan.

 After you select a mortgage lender, request that they pre-approve you for a loan.
 A pre-approval will help ensure that potential homes are within your budget and show sellers that you’re a serious buyer.
 Remember that there are significant differences in how lenders handle the pre-approval process.
 Ensure that you receive a written commitment for a loan and that it details the amount available to borrow and applicable fees, limitations, and important disclosures.

 Selecting the right real estate agent is a crucial step.
 The agent is your advocate and acts as a guide during the home buying process.
 Here are some questions you may want to ask a potential agent.

 - Does the agent have an active real estate license in good standing?

 - How long have you been an agent?

 - Can you show me any home that is for sale?

 - What hours are you available to me?

 - Are you familiar with the grant programs available to buyers like me?

-- Will you provide me references from past clients?
+- Will you provide me with references from past clients?